ZMedia Purwodadi

 Rethinking Technology’s Role in Middle School

 Technology is not the enemy.
 When used thoughtfully, it enhances learning, creativity, and access to information.
-The problem arises when quantity replaces quality and when students are left to navigate powerful digital tools without guidance.
+The problem arises when quantity replaces quality and when students are left to sail powerful digital tools without guidance.

 Middle school is the ideal time to teach students how to use screens intentionallyethically, and in balance with real-world learning.